testflows/TestFlows-Snapshots/README.md

 The default mode is `CHECK | UPDATE`, allowing the system to either validate or update the snapshot values automatically.

-> [!NOTE]
+> [!WARNING]
 > For your first run it is fine to use `snapshot.CHECK | snapshot.UPDATE` mode.
-After that you need to switch to `snapshot.CHECK` mode to ensure that you don't just overwrite the snapshot with the actual value.
+After that you need to switch to `snapshot.CHECK` mode to ensure that you don't just overwrite the expected values in the snapshot with the actual values.

 ### Custom Comparison